How Do You Ship Orders?

 Premium PO Box Services (for receiving UPS/FedEx/etc at your PO Box)

-Some customers want all packages—even those shipped by UPS, FedEx, DHL, or regional carriers—to be delivered to their PO Box.
-Normally, private carriers cannot deliver to a PO Box.
 However, if your post office offers Premium PO Box Services, USPS will accept packages from any carrier on your behalf and place them in your box (or hold them for pickup).

 To use this service, USPS requires that you address your shipment using the Street Addressing format for your PO Box.

-How to format the address
+Then: Learn how to format the address

 Use the street address of the post office, not the words “PO Box.”